 A huge success in London’s West End, this critically acclaimed concert-style theatre show chronicles how two young boys from Queens, NY, went on to become the world’s most successful music duo of all time.
-Using state-of-the-art video projection and lighting, this immersive celebration of timeless music and nostalgic images features a full live band playing all the hits — Mrs. Robinson, Bridge Over Troubled Water, Homeward Bound, Scarborough Fair, The Sound of Silence and many more.
+It tells the story from their humble beginnings as Tom & Jerry to their incredible success as one of the best-selling music groups of the 60s to their dramatic split in 1970.
+It culminates with the famous “The Concert in Central Park” reunion in 1981 with more than half a million fans in attendance.
+Using state-of-the-art video projection and lighting, with actors portraying Paul Simon and Art Garfunkel, this immersive celebration of timeless music and nostalgic images features a full live band playing all the hits — Mrs. Robinson, Bridge Over Troubled Water, Homeward Bound, Scarborough Fair, The Sound of Silence and many more.
 Click HERE for artist's website.
-LU Undergraduates attend for FREE, click for more info.
+LU students attend for FREE, click for more info.
+View the event playbill.

 Founded in December 1944, the orchestra’s beginnings go back to numerous chamber and solo concerts given by musicians, who after World War II, established ties within Poland.
 Their huge repertoire encompasses compositions from Baroque to contemporary music.
 Program: Rossini, Overture to La Gazza Ladra (The Silken Ladder); Chopin, Piano Concerto No. 2; Beethoven, Symphony No. 5.
 Click HERE for artist's website.
-LU Undergraduates attend for FREE, click for more info.
+LU students attend for FREE, click for more info.

 Grammy-winning string quartet Attacca performs contemporary music by Phil Glass, Paul Wiancko, and Caroline Shaw.
 Percussionist Miles Salerni joins the ensemble for the premiere of Paul Salerni’s My Two Als, a piece celebrating the lives of jazz singer Al Jarreau and Lehigh’s longtime Marching 97 director, Al Neumeyer.
 Click here for artist's website.

-SPEAKER SERIES: Celebrated National Geographic photographer Brian Skerry has spent nearly four decades exploring and documenting Earth’s oceans.
+SPEAKER SERIES: Celebrated National Geographic underwater photographer Brian Skerry has spent nearly four decades exploring and documenting Earth’s oceans.
 For his latest project, he turns his lens to one of the world’s most beloved animals to illuminate startling new insights into their lives and culture.
 Discover the extraordinary communication skills and intricate social structures among four different species of whales—from the international cuisines of orcas to families of beluga whales playing at their “summer resort”—and learn what these majestic creatures can teach us about ourselves and our planet.
 Click HERE for artist's website.
-LU Undergraduates attend for FREE, click for more info.
+LU students attend for FREE, click for more info.
 Photo by Brian Skerry.